 \subsection{Design of topologies of modules}

-Once an assembly plan---in the form of valid Wang tiling---is obtained, the dimension of design space in TO usually reduces drastically because $n_\mathrm{m}<n_\mathrm{\ell}$, with $n_\mathrm{m}$ being the number of Wang tiles or modules and $n_\mathrm{\ell}$ denoting the number of module positions in Fig.~\ref{fig:clustering}a.
-However, it seems that---at least for compliant mechanism design problems---the landscape of the objective function used in TO is very complex and optimized topologies depend strongly on a supplied initial guess.
-This issue becomes even more relevant when dealing with the design of modules reusable among multiple structures (Section~\ref{sec:reusable}), since an inappropriate initial guess may prevent the mechanisms to work at all.
+Once an assembly plan---in the form of valid Wang tiling---is obtained, the dimension of design space in TO usually reduces \replace{drastically}{significantly} because $n_\mathrm{m}<n_\mathrm{\ell}$, with $n_\mathrm{m}$ being the number of Wang tiles or modules and $n_\mathrm{\ell}$ denoting the number of module positions in Fig.~\ref{fig:clustering}a.
+However, it seems that---at least for compliant mechanism design problems---the landscape of the objective function used in TO is very complex and optimized topologies depend strongly on a supplied initial guess \replace{}{(see Section \ref{sec:reusableguess} for an example)}.
+This issue becomes even more relevant when dealing with the design of modules reusable among multiple structures (Section~\ref{sec:reusable}), since an inappropriate initial guess may prevent the mechanisms \replace{to work}{from functioning} at all.

-In this section, we first recall a variable linking procedure \citep{tyburec2020} to describe modular structures mathematically, and apply it to the FMO problem \eqref{eq:fmo}, which allows for an inexpensive computation of the initial guesses for TO based on the element traces, see Section~\ref{sec:modularityconstr}, and also a simple comparison of the efficiency of different assembly plans.
+In this section, we first recall a variable linking procedure \citep{tyburec2020} to describe modular structures mathematically, and apply it to the FMO problem \eqref{eq:fmo}\replace{, which}{.
+The modular FMO} allows for an inexpensive computation of the initial guesses for TO based on the element traces, see Section~\ref{sec:modularityconstr}, and also \replace{}{for} a simple comparison of the efficiency of different assembly plans.
 Description of the adopted TO method is given in Section~\ref{sec:topopt}.